alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 As I said at the start -- **don't feel bad if there are suggestions here that you can't do**.
 I've never seen a conference that implements all of these, or even most of them.
 Some of this is expensive (either in time or money), and you can't do it all.
-Consider it a list of suggestions for better events, not a list of absolute requirements.
+Consider it a list of suggestions, not absolute requirements.

 Just do your best -- **some improvements are better than no improvements**.
 Anything you can do to make your event more inclusive is a worthwhile thing to do.